-New York Times, Washington Post Editors Alarmed by Assange Indictment
+America’s Top Newspaper Editors Alarmed by Assange Indictment

 A1 ALERT

-New York Times, Washington Post Editors Alarmed by Assange Indictment
+America’s Top Newspaper Editors Alarmed by Assange Indictment

-The newsroom chiefs at NYT, WaPo, and WSJ raised concerns about the Trump administration’s latest threat to the First Amendment.
+The newsroom chiefs at New York Times, Washington Post, Wall Street Journal, USA Today raised concerns about the Trump administration’s latest threat to the First Amendment.

 The editors of the nation’s most influential newspapers on Friday warned against President Donald Trump administration’s latest threat to the First Amendment, expressing distress over the Justice Department’s unprecedented use of the century-old Espionage Act to indict WikiLeaks founder Julian Assange for publishing classified material.